Woomargama

-The village has a hotel/motel, post office situated in the historic school building, community hall, fire station, tennis courts & park with BBQ and public conveniences, and a town common.
+Woomargama post office was opened on 1 August 1875.
+The village has a hotel/motel, a post office situated in the historic school building, a community hall, fire station and tennis courts, a park with barbecues and public conveniences, and a town common.
 The village is ideally situated to access Woomargama National Park and the upper Murray River.

-Woomargama Post Office opened on 1 August 1875.

 Woomargama bypass

-Woomargama bypass opened to traffic in November 2011.
-The Woomargama bypass is to the west of the town, linking-up with the dual carriageways to the north and south of the town.
+Woomargama was originally on the Hume Highway, but a bypass was opened west of the town in November 2011.